openego/eDisGo/doc/features_in_detail.rst

 This is implemented in the methodology using the keyword argument :py:mod:`edisgo.flex_opt.curtailment.curtail_voltage`.
 Here the feedin factor is used to bias the curtailment such that there more power is curtailed at nodes with higher voltages and lesser power is curtailed at nodes with lower voltages.
-This essentially is a linear characterisitc between curtailed power and voltage, the higher the voltage, the higher the curtailed power.
+This essentially is a linear characteristic between curtailed power and voltage, the higher the voltage, the higher the curtailed power.

 A lower voltage threshold is defined, where no curtailment is assigned if the voltage at the node is lower than this